paulqsims/inno_pop/readme.md

 | LN suffix    | Natural log transformation                                                                     |
 | sc suffix    | Mean centered and standardized by 1 standard deviation                                         |

-## License
+## Licenses

-This software is licensed under the MIT License and the data is licensed under CC0 - see the [license.md](https://github.com/paulqsims/inno_pop/blob/master/license.md) file for details.
+Software and code is licensed under the MIT License, data is licensed under CC0, and media files are under CC-BY-4.0 - see the [license.md](https://github.com/paulqsims/inno_pop/blob/master/license.md) file for details.